 There are many reasons why a program might crash.
 Some Slurm job states such as TIMEOUT or OUT_OF_MEMORY can indicate a clear reason, but when the job state is simply FAILED and the error message in the job's log file simply states "Segmentation Fault" or "Illegal instruction", investigations become more complicated.
-In the following, a selection of tools is presented, which could assist in getting more insights.
-All of the following approaches require the application being build with debugging symbols (e.g. `-g` compile option), otherwise featureless memory address are provided.
+In the following, a selection of tools is presented which might assist.
+Most of the following approaches require the application being built with debugging symbols (e.g. `-g` compile option), otherwise only nameless memory address will be provided.

 Tracing job scripts

-Complex job scripts may have calls to multiple tasks.
-To located the failing executable and keep track on performed settings and operations the option `set -x` (in bash) may help.
+Complex job scripts may contain several commands.
+To located the failing executable and keep track of performed settings and operations the option `set -x` (in bash) may help.
 It lists line by line called commands together with the related output.

 Analysing core files with GDB

-In specific cases a memory dump at the time of crash can be generated by the operating system.
+In some cases a memory dump at the time of crash can be generated by the operating system.
 These core files are usually provided one for each process.
 The GNU debugger (gdb) can extract information from them.
 For example, a stack trace could be obtained by running the following command for ONE core file:

 gdb -c core.12345 /path/to/bin/exe

-This assumes that the crashing job used the executable `/path/to/bin/exe`, which should be build with debugging symbols.
+This assumes that the crashing job used the executable `/path/to/bin/exe`, which should be built with debugging symbols.
 This may already point you to the failing location.
 With the command `bt` you can request a stack trace.

 For more detailed information see the GDB Manual.